OpenZeppelin/compound-assets-listing/Checklist.md

 - [ ] Does it have a fixed supply?
 If no, who can mint?*
 - [ ] Is it a rebasing token?*
 - [ ] Does the token charge fees on transfers?*
+- [ ] Does it implements any transfer hooks?
+Or hooks on any method?*
 - [ ] Is the contract performing arbitrary `delegatecall`s?* If the answer is yes, indicate who can make these calls and to what contracts.
 - [ ] Is it flash mintable?
 If yes, please provide more information on this feature*
 - [ ] Is it flash loanable?
 If yes, please indicate who offers the service.*